Health system models and frameworks: WHO, World Bank and resilience

 What is a resilient health system?

-Under this model, resilience is understood as the health system's ability to absorb the shock, adapt to it and transform, in response to economic crises, pandemics, conflicts and humanitarian emergencies.
-To the extent of its resilience, the system will succeed (or fail) in maintaining the provision of essential health services and its key public health functions despite the shock, make the necessary organizational adjustments now that the type and amount of resources available have changed, and ultimately transform its structure and functions to respond to an environment and population needs that have also changed.
+Under this model, resilience is understood as the capacity of the health system to absorb the shock, adapt to it and transform, in response to economic crises, pandemics, conflicts and humanitarian emergencies (Blanchet et al., 2017)Blanchet, K., Nam, S. L., Ramalingam, B., & Pozo-Martin, F. (2017).
+Governance and capacity to manage resilience of health systems: Towards a new conceptual framework.
+International Journal of Health Policy and Management, 6(8), 431–435. https://doi.org/10.15171/ijhpm.2017.36.
+Depending on its resilience, the system will (or will not) succeed in maintaining the provision of essential health services and its core public health functions despite the shock, making the necessary organisational adjustments now that the type and quantity of available resources have changed, and ultimately transforming its structure and functions to respond to an environment and population needs that have also changed (Truppa et al., 2024)Truppa, C., Yaacoub, S., Valente, M., Celentano, G., Ragazzoni, L., & Saulnier, D. (2024).
+Health systems resilience in fragile and conflict-affected settings: A systematic scoping review.
+Conflict and Health, 18, 2. https://doi.org/10.1186/s13031-023-00560-7.

-It is not simply a matter of returning to the previous state, but of learning from the crisis, institutionalizing some of the positive modifications made during the adaptation phase (such as the incorporation of new services or social protection mechanisms, for example), reconfiguring the power relations between actors, and thus making changes that can truly promote social justice and equity in health in the new scenario in a sustainable manner.
+It is not simply a matter of returning to the pre-shock state, but of learning from the crisis, institutionalising some of the most positive modifications made during the adaptation phase (such as the incorporation of new services or social protection mechanisms, for example), reconfiguring power relations between actors, and thereby making changes that can genuinely and sustainably promote social justice and health equity in the new context.

-To operationalize all this, it is important to understand the relationship between health systems resilience and health systems strengthening.
-Coordination and convergence between these two approaches allow for a much more coherent response in complex humanitarian crises.
-Making this possible requires working with more actors, at all levels, and with a longer time horizon (Truppa et al., 2026)Truppa, C., Saulnier, D. D., Bertone, M. P., Yamonn, N., Hafez, S., Witter, S., et al. (2026).
-Getting unstuck: reframing health systems strengthening and resilience in fragile and conflict-affected settings.
+To operationalise all of this, it is important to understand the relationship between health system resilience and health system strengthening (WHO, 2024)World Health Organization.
+(2024).
+Health system resilience indicators: An integrated package for measuring and monitoring health system resilience in countries.
+World Health Organization. https://www.who.int/publications/i/item/9789240088986.
+Coordination and convergence between these two approaches allow for a far more coherent response in complex humanitarian crises.
+Making this possible requires working with more actors, at all levels, and with a broader time horizon (Truppa et al., 2026)Truppa, C., Saulnier, D. D., Bertone, M. P., Yamonn, N., Hafez, S., Witter, S., et al. (2026).
+Getting unstuck: Reframing health systems strengthening and resilience in fragile and conflict-affected settings.
 BMJ Global Health, 11, e020061. https://doi.org/10.1136/bmjgh-2025-020061.

 What capabilities does a health system need to have to be resilient?